daniel-lerch/korga/README.md

 If you just want to work on the frontend you can also use a public test server by creating a file `webapp/.env.development.local` to override the defaults with `VUE_APP_API_URL=https://lerchen.net/korga`.
-Then you don't have to setup a database server, LDAP server and the ASP.NET Core backend.
+Then you don't have to setup a database server and the ASP.NET Core backend.